gl-inet/docs3.x/docs/setup/gl-mt1300/first-time_setup.md

 ##1.
 Power on

-Plug the Type-CType-C power cable into the power port of the router.
+Plug the Type-C power cable into the power port of the router.
 Make sure you are using a standard **5V/3A** power adapter.
 Otherwise it may cause malfunction.

 ![Power on](https://static.gl-inet.com/docs/en/3/setup/mt1300/power-up.jpg)